hyosung11/Launch-School/Courses/JS109/glossary.md

 'abcdefghi'.slice(-4, -2) // => 'fg'
 ```

-`String.prototype.substring()`

-The `substring` method takes a start index and an end index and returns a substring from the start of the index up to, but not including, the end index.

-### Conversion

-`String.prototype.split()`
+#### `String.prototype.split()`

+The `split` method separates a given string into multiple strings and returns them in the form of an array.
+How the string gets split depends on the argument you provide to `split`.

 The `split` method, when called without any arguments, returns an array with the string as its only element: